 Guideline for the future

-ZEISS defined the ZEISS TEMPAR project as a benchmark for interface design and UX.
+ZEISS defined the ZEISS TEMPAR project as an internal benchmark for software interface design and UX.
 It thus became the blue thread of corporate design specifications – and that of the group-wide interface design.

 ZEISS TEMPAR was also the first Adamos app that ZEISS launched in its IIoT portal.
-A huge success for the small project team!
+A huge success for the project team at ZEISS and PESCHKE!

 Get in touch!